 All data provided without guarantee!

-I, the operator of www.Siam-Info.de (Heinz Klaus Thiesen), have no business connection, with the enterprises specified on Siam-Info.
+I, the webmaster of www.Siam-Info.com (Heinz Klaus Thiesen), have no business connection, with the enterprises specified on Siam-Info.
 I therefore naturally take no responsibility for the information of the enterprises specified above.
 The contributions show only my personal opinion.